Horse Bit Parts & Mouth Anatomy Guide

 Bars

 The bars of the horse are part of the interdental space, an area of the horse's mouth with no teeth.
 The space between the incisors and premolars is what makes it possible for a horse to hold a bit.
-The bars are the lower, or mandibular, part of the interdental space, and are extremely sensitive because they contain many nerve endings.
+The bars are the lower, or mandibular, part of the interdental space and extremely sensitive because they contain many nerve endings.
 Some bits employ bar pressure, as seen with single-jointed snaffles.
 Other bits wrap around the bars, as seen with wide-ported bits, to reduce bar pressure.

 Lips